cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 Overview: Post-Tonal Tools
 =============================================

 The music21 toolkit features many tools for analyzing and creating music within a post-tonal context.
-A :class:`~music21.chord.Chord` can be identified as a Forte class, a list of pitch classes can be used to create a 12-tone matrix, and many other anaytical tools are available.
+A :class:`~music21.chord.Chord` can be identified as a Forte class, a list of pitch classes can be used to create a 12-tone matrix, and many other analytical tools are available.

 This overview will illustrate key features of music21's post tonal tools.
 For complete documentation on post-tonal tools, see the many methods in :class:`~music21.chord.Chord` as well as the objects in :ref:`moduleSerial`, such as :class:`~music21.serial.TwelveToneMatrix`, :class:`~music21.serial.TwelveToneRow`, and the many twelve tone rows defined in :attr:`~music21.serial.vienneseRows`.